bitwarden/help/_articles/directory-connector/directory-sync-cli.md

 ### login

 Use the `login` command to login to Directory Connector with your Bitwarden Account.
-You must be an Admin for your Organization to use Directory Connector (for more information, see [User Types and Access Controls]({% link _articles/organizations/user-types-access-control.md %})).
+You must be an Admin or Owner for your Organization to use Directory Connector (for more information, see [User Types and Access Controls]({% link _articles/organizations/user-types-access-control.md %})).
 ```
 bwdc login [options] [email] [password]
 ```